shohirose/basic-cfd3/README.md

-# basic-cfd3: Basic CFD
+# 1-D Euler Equation
-C++ source code for basic computational fluid dynamics.
+C++ source code to solve one-dimensional Euler equation.
 Problems are taken from [1].

 1-D Euler equation is given by